When Someone Acts Entitled: How to Respond Without Losing Yourself

 “Deb, if you can’t do something in love, don’t do it.”

-It gave me a compass.
+That sentence became a compass.
 One that doesn’t erase my boundaries—but helps me honor them with compassion.

 What Responding with Love Looks Like